codepath/android_guides/Dependency-Injection-with-Dagger.md

 When you have an object that needs or depends on another object to do its work, you have a dependency.
 Dependency injection makes dependencies easier to manage throughout your app by supplying dependent objects as they are needed.

-In short, Dagger 2 uses dependency injection to make **constructing objects and their use within an app significantly easier and less messy**.
+In short, Dagger 2 uses dependency injection to make **constructing objects and their subsequent use within an app significantly easier and less messy** than before.

 ### Dagger Vocabulary